Offline mode

 In the years following Magic Johnson’s announcement, something important began to shift.
 Research accelerated.
 Funding increased.
 Scientists learned more about how HIV actually spreads, and just as importantly, how it doesn’t.
 Casual contact, shared bathrooms, sweat, handshakes, and working side by side were proven safe, dismantling some of the fears that had driven reactions like the one Jerry West described.

-This scientific progress didn’t erase stigma overnight, but it laid the groundwork for trust.
-As treatments improved and life expectancy increased, HIV slowly moved from an immediate crisis to a chronic, manageable condition.
-That shift fundamentally changed the purpose of testing: it became a gateway to care rather than a sentence.
+This scientific progress didn't get rid of stigma right away, but it did help people trust each other.
+HIV slowly went from being an immediate crisis to a long-term, manageable condition as treatments got better and life expectancy went up.
+That change fundamentally changed the purpose of testing: it became a way to get care instead of a punishment.

 When Testing Became About Control Instead of Fear